ItsK1tty/w1tchdocs/docs/source/reference.rst

 * ``scenarioType`` (``string``) -- Scenario type name

-  * You can read more about scenario groups here: :doc:`scenariotypes`
+  * You can read more about scenario groups here: :doc:`things/scenariotypes`

 **Returns:**